pygospa/RSpecBook/notes.md

 With the RSpec example from the above chapter in the `spec` directory one can now run `cucumber features` to run all cucumber features and then `rspec spec` to run the specs.

+## Chapter 3: Describing Features

+Further examples show BDD development process with RSpec and Cucumber by using a problem-solving game as example; game to implement is *Bulls and Cows* (also known as *Codebreaker*).
+With this example *planning a release*, *planning and executing an interation* and  *developing code outside-in* are demonstrated.

+### Introducing Codebreaker

+It's a logic game, where the *code-breaker* tries to break secret code from *code-maker*, i.e. four numbers between 1-6.

+Code-breaker gets number of chances, for each chance he makes a guess of four numbers.
+The code-maker then marks the guess with up to four + and - signs, where + is an exact match, - a number match in wrong position.

+E.g. for secret code *1234* the guess *4256* would earn a *+-*, with + for the
+2 and - for the 4. + and - don't align with position of the numbers, + always
+comes before -.

+### Planing the First Release

+Principle of BDD: *Enough is enough*, avoiding pitfall *Big Design Up Front (BDUF)*.

+For the first release: *Game should be playable*.
+That's it!

+Game is playable when:
+- program is startable
+- guess is submitable
+- marks are shown for guess
+- game ends when we crack the code

+Select only user stories that get us there!

+### Selecting Stories

+Start by brainstorming possible stories:

+* Code-breaker starts game
+* Code-breaker subimts guess
+* Code-breaker wins game
+* Code-breaker loses game
+* Code-breaker plays again
+* Code-breaker requests hint
+* Code-breaker saves score

+Headlines of stories should always just be this: *role* & *action*.
+For the brainstorming phase keep it just at that!
+Only headlines!

+### A Token for Conservation

+User Stories should serve as *token for a conservation*, i.e. just enough information, not more.
+User stories are not formal documentation, they should fit on a index card.
+XP-joke: *"If you can't fit a requirement on an index card, get a smaller card"*

+Formulating user stories:

+* **Code-breaker starts game** The code-breaker opens a shell, types a command and sees a welcome message and a prompt to enter the first guess.
+* **Code-breaker submits guess** The code-breaker enerters a guess, and the system replies by marking the guess according to the marking algorithm.
+* **Code-breaker wins the game** The code-breaker enters a guess that mathces the secret code exactly.
+The system responds by marking the guess with four + signs and a message congratulating the code-breaker on breaking the code in however many guesses it took.
+* **Code-breaker looses game** After a number of turns, the game tells the code-breaker that the game is over (need to decide how many turns ans whether to reveal the code)
+* **Code-breaker plays again** After game is won or lost, the systme prompts code-breaker to play again.
+If the code-breaker indicates yes, a new game begins.
+If the code-breaker indicates no, the system shuts down.
+* **Code-breaker requests hint** At any time during a game, the code-breaker can request a hint, at which point the system reveals one of the numbers in the secret code
+* **Code-breaker saves store** After the game is won or lost, the code-breaker can opt to save information about the game: who (initials?), how many turns, and so on

+It's ok to have a deliberate lack of detail and even open questions on the user-stories. *according to the marking algorithm* is vague and requires some conversation with the stakeholders.

+### Narrowing Things Down

+What do we *really* need for the first implementation?
+The only two *absolutely necessary* to meet the goal to *just being able to play*:

+* Code-breaker starts game
+* Code-breaker submits guess

+For developer this is enough.
+Once all gueses are marked with + a develper can hit `ctrl-C` to stop.
+But it would be nice to also have replay functionality and to *know* that you won, so you might end up with this.

+* Code-breakr starts game
+* Code-breaker submits guess
+* Code-breaker wins game
+* Code-breaker plays again

+But then again, you could start discussing about what would happen if player looses!

+Don't start discussing what happens if player looses, etc. It's a slippery slope, that could lead to implementing the entire backlog of stories in the first release.

+### Context matters

+Maybe for a non-develper hiting `ctrl-C` would be insufficiant (he might even not know about the functionality) - so always keep the audience of first release in mind.
+For demonstration purposes first release just needs to be shown by develper, making the main functionality the main priority.
+I.e., the algorithm!

+This might be different if first implementation is to be handed out to users for field-tests, etc. so keep audience in mind, and implement as much as needed by audience (and not more).
+As we are programmers we only need:

+* Code-breaker starts game
+* Code-breaker submits guess

+### Hidden Story

+Sometimes stories aren't obvious at first and are only discovered when developing.
+I.e., what is a guess checked against, to be marked? *secret code* Where does it come from?

+- Could be part of the `starts game` user-story
+- Could be part of the `submits guess` user-story (created with first guess)
+- Could be a story of it's own.

+### User Stories are a Planning Tool

+Keep in mind that it's a tool for the developers.
+Therefore it should be as easy as possible.
+Easiest way to implement *secret code* is as own user-story.
+User stories should have following characteristics:

+* **Have business value** Game is no fun unless it generates a different secret code each time
+* **Be testable** That's easy with own story - just start up a bunch of games, ask for the code and compare it.
+* **Be small enough to implement in one iteration** This makes *secret code* a story of it's own, as otherwise other two stories would blow up

+### Planning First Iteration

+*Acceptance Test-Driven Planning* is one of three practices of *BDD* (other two are *Domain-Driven Design* and *Test-Driven Development*).

+Aceptance tests should be written before we write code, and they are agreed on *during* or *before* the iteration planning meeting, as it let's us consider the acceptance criteria in our estimates, improving ability to plan iterations.

+### Naratives in Features

+Cucumber features allow for simple plain-text descriptions, which allow us to first express application features and then automate them in a second step.

+Features are made up of three parts:
+1. A Title
+2. A briefe narrative
+2. An arbitrary number of scenarios serving as acceptance criteria

+Example for the narrative part of a feature:

+    Feature: code-breaker starts game

+      As a code-breaker
+      I want to start a game
+      So that I can break the code

+The title is just enough to remind us who the feature is fore and what the feature is about.
+Narrative part is free-text, but it's a general recommendation to use the Connextra format.

+- Title
+- Perspective: Who is using the system?
+(Role)
+- Requirements: What is he/she doing?
+(Feature)
+- Reason: Why does he/she care?
+(Business value)

+As template:

+    As a <role>
+    I want <feature>
+    So that <business value>

+### Acceptance Criteria

+Acceptance criteria will be added to the feature to answer the question of how to see that a certain business value is actually reached, e.g.
+- How do I know that a game is started?
+- How do I know that the requirenment is met?
+- How do I know that I'm done?

+Acceptance Criteria answers these questions, e.g.
+- How do you know the game has started?
+It says something like "Welcome to Codebreaker!"
+- How do you know that you're done?
+It says "Enter a guess."
+- etc.

+In Cucumber Acceptance Criteria is added via a "Scenario":

+    Feature: code-breaker starts game

+      As a code-breaker
+      I want to start a game
+      So that I can break the code

+      Scenario: start a game
+        Given I am not yet playing
+        When I start a new game
+        Then I should see "Welcome to Codebreaker!"
+        And I should see "Enter guess:"

+* Given: Represents the state of the world, becore an event
+* When: Represents the event
+* Then: Represents the expected outcome
+* And: Takes on quality of previous step
+* But: Takes on quality of previous step

+Setup: When not already having any line of code, add `features/support/env.rb` to make cucumber know that we are using ruby (env.java for Java, etc.)